 Same thing if you went to a museum, or a gallery, or you saw a poet and speaking at a coffee shop.
-These are all things that have art works at their center, but they have art worlds around them, which means they have people, money, and stuff that made it possible to make that work from the vision of the artist or the creative team.
-And they have people, money, and stuff that coordinate the engagement and opportunity for others to experience it in whatever way they might find valuable and meaningful.
+These are all things that have art works at their center, but they have art worlds around them, which means they have people, stuff, and money that made it possible to make that work from the vision of the artist or the creative team.
+And they have people, stuff, and money that coordinate the engagement and opportunity for others to experience it in whatever way they might find valuable and meaningful.

 So Arts Management is the glue between art works and art worlds.
 And we’ll talk about that in a couple of other ways.